Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Commutators of LRL symmetries and action on conserved quantities

 This result is expected because the isometries generated by the Killing vectors have a natural action on functions defined along any geodesic in spacetime, which will vanish for any function that does not explicitly contain $t$ and $\phi$.

 The action of these two variational symmetries on the three LRL conserved quantities $\Phi$, $T$, $\T$ is found to be

 by using chain rule combined with the previous symmetry actions \eqref{L.E.actions.L.E}.
-Then the property \eqref{hatX.C1.C2} gives
+Then the property \eqref{prX.C1.C2} gives

 The result \eqref{Phi.T.actions.L.E} shows that $\Phi$ acts as a symmetry operator to shift $L$ and preserve $E$, while $T$ acts to shift $E$ and preserve $L$.
-This is similar to how the analogous LRL symmetries in Newtonian gravity act on the conserved azimuthal angular momentum and energy in the plane of motion \cite{Anc.Mea.Pas,Ban.Itz}.
+This is similar to how the analogous LRL symmetries in Newtonian gravity act on the conserved angular momentum and energy in the plane of motion \cite{Anc.Mea.Pas,Ban.Itz}.
 Likewise, the result \eqref{Tau.actions.L.E} indicates that $\T$ acts to scale both $L$ and $E$ such that their ratio $L/E$ remains invariant.
+This can be understood from the reciprocal actions \eqref{L.E.actions.Tau} which arise because the symmetry operators \eqref{equator.X.L.E} generated by $L$ and $E$ contain an infinitesimal proper-time translation that acts on the $\tau$ term in $\T$.

 Similarly, the action of the variational symmetries \eqref{XtilPhi}, \eqref{XtilT}, \eqref{XtilTau} on the LRL conserved quantities themselves consists of

 where the righthand sides are conserved quantities given by functions of $\bar{L}$ and $E$: